 Current Graduate Students

-Post-traumatic growth, positive psychology, resilience, women’s issues, racial inequality, body image, health disparity, chronic illness, mindfulness, the role of familial support
+Post-traumatic growth, positive psychology, resilience, women’s issues, racial inequality, body image, health disparity, chronic illness, mindfulness, family

 My name is Natasha Ramanayake and I am a fourth-year graduate student in the Clinical Psychology doctoral program at Suffolk University.
 I have a BA in Psychology from Boston University, an MA in Clinical Psychology from Teachers College Columbia University and an MA in Clinical Psychology (Health Emphasis) from the Ferkauf Graduate School of Psychology.
 My early research project examined perceived barriers to mental health care and the use of complementary and alternative services.
 I am currently working on my dissertation focusing on organizational cultural responsiveness.